I Submitted My Name For A "Soulmate Sketch" As A Joke. Now I Can't Look My Coworker In The Eye.

 Comments (63)

 NOT DAVE FROM HR 💀 I'm dying.
 But also...
-I just tried it and my sketch looks like my neighbor who always holds the elevator for me.
+I just tried Tina's page and my sketch looks like my neighbor who always holds the elevator for me.
 I need to go lie down.

 Me and my coworkers just did this on our lunch break.
 Three of us got sketches that look like people we KNOW.
 We're all freaking out.
 This is the best worst decision we've made this week.